Human Resource Development

 Epson is actively developing human resources who can work effectively globally.

 Young employees are dispatched to Epson Group companies overseas in order to develop global-minded human resources.
-(Trainee program)
+(Overseas Training Program) This program was suspended in 2020 and 2021 due to COVID-19, but was re-started in 2022.

 Number of Employees Assigned to Overseas Training Programs